5 Reasons Why Coral Bells Turn Brown

 If root rot occurs, dig the plant out of the ground and clean the dirt from the roots.
 Remove the rotten parts of the roots and treat the wounds with a 10% hydrogen peroxide solution.

-Plant the heuchera in a pot with the sterile substrate.
+Plant the heuchera in a pot with a sterile substrate.
 Place the pot in full shade and water very sparingly.
-When the plant has recovered it can be planted in the garden.
+When the plant has recovered, it can be planted in the garden.

 To prevent future root rot, do not water until the soil is 1-2 inches dry.
-Always use well-drained soil.
-If you have a high water table in your yard, make drainage under the bush.
+Always use well-drained soil and make drainage under the bush.

-It is believed that Coral Bells can tolerate some drought.
-However, if it goes a long time without water, the lower leaves will start to droop and become crispy.
+If Coral Bells go a long time without water, the lower leaves will start to droop and become crispy.
 So you don’t want to dry out the soil too much.

 Water when the soil is slightly dry on top (no more than 2 inches).
 It is best to water immediately, but if you don’t have time, heuchera will tolerate 1-2 days without watering.

-If your Coral Bells has suffered from dehydration, then water it once with 2 or more gallons of water.
-Then place an additional shade over it for a few weeks.
+If your Coral Bells have suffered from dehydration, water it once with two or more gallons.
+Then, place an additional shade over it for a few weeks.

 Planting or transplanting is very stressful for any plant.
-This is due to the fact that during transplanting the integrity of the root system is broken and the leaves do not receive enough water.
+During transplanting, the integrity of the root system is broken, and the leaves do not receive enough water.
 As a result, they dry out and turn brown.

 If your Coral Bells lose a few leaves after planting or if the leaves shrivel up, this is a normal process.
 But if you transplant it at the wrong time or do it incorrectly, the plant might lose too many leaves.

-When moving, avoid severely traumatizing the roots.
-Also, place a garden umbrella over the plant for several weeks to provide full shade.
+When moving, avoid severe damage to the roots.
+Also, place an additional shade over the plant for several weeks to provide full shade.

 Water newly planted Coral Bells when the soil is 1 inch dry.
 Be sure to mulch it to prevent overheating and the soil from drying out quickly.